Geonovum/T4R/respec/H3-findings-studio.md

 __Best practices__

 - Understand your stakeholder needs.
 The experience needs to be useful for the target audience.
+Be mindful that for experienced users it might be obvious how to pan and zoom in a map or that there is a right-mouseclick context menu to interact with an application, but that functionalities might not always be obvious to end-users.
+We experience a big gap between policy makers and 'tech people' and the only way to bridge that gap is to pay specific attention to it.

 ### How do we manage the complexity of a solution and make sure we can 'mix and match' different building blocks?